Shaheed-e-Mohabbat Boota Singh: Plot

-A Sikh ex-soldier, Boota Singh, who served in the British Army at the Burma front during the World War II, is in his thirties when he returns to his village near Jalandhar.
-All his age-mates are married, but he is unmarried.
-He has found no woman to marry as his youth is flying away.
-A hope to have a family of his own yet lurks in a corner of his heart.
-A trader assures Boota that if he could raise Rs.
-2000/-, he would buy a young bride for Boota from UP or Bihar.
-Boota starts saving every penny.
+Boota Singh is a Sikh veteran who served in the British Army in Burma during the Second World War.
+In his thirties, he returned to his village near Jalandhar.
+All his friends had married by then, but he had not.
+As his youth slipped away, he still hadn't found a wife.
+The hope of having a family of his own remained at the back of his mind.
+A trader told Boota that if he could raise 2,000 rupees, he would buy him a young bride from Uttar Pradesh or Bihar.
+Boota started saving every penny.

 Boota Singh rescues a Muslim girl

-India got freedom in 1947 and Pakistan was born; communal riots begin on both sides of the new border.
-Boota's village comes in the grip of riots.
+When India gained independence in 1947 and Pakistan was formed, communal riots broke out on both sides of the newly drawn border.
+Boota's village was caught up in the violence.

-One day while Boota works in his fields, a beautiful young Muslim girl, being chased by the vengeful locals, comes to him for help.
-The youths demand the girl or Rs.
-2500/-.
-Boota argues that he only has Rs.
-1800, and is able to shake them off by giving them his life's savings.
-His hopes to settle down by raising dowry money are shattered when he needs to use his savings to rescue the Muslim girl, Zainab.
-With nowhere to go she stays with Boota Singh.
+One day, while he was working in his fields, a beautiful young Muslim girl who was being chased by an angry mob came to him for help.
+The youths demanded either the girl or 2,500 rupees.
+Boota argued that he only had 1,800 rupees, but he managed to shake them off by handing over his life's savings.
+His hopes of settling down and saving for a dowry were shattered when he had to use his savings to rescue Zainab.
+With nowhere else to go, she stayed with him.

 Boota and Zainab get married

-The villagers object that Boota cannot keep Zainab in his home like this: he should either marry her or leave her in a refugee camp, where people bound for Pakistan live.
-Boota decides that, since he is far older, he should leave her at the camp.
-He is about to send Zainab off with a man bound for Pakistan and who is prepared to marry her there.
-But Zainab, who has learned about the sacrifice he made for her and is touched by his simplicity, asks Boota if he is so poor that he cannot even feed her two rotis per day to keep her alive.
-Boota Singh and Zainab fall in love and get married.
+The villagers are objecting to Boota housing Zainab.
+They say that he should either marry her or take her to the refugee camp where people bound for Pakistan are staying.
+As he is much older than her, Boota decides to leave her at the camp.
+He prepares to send her off with a man who is heading to Pakistan and willing to marry her there.
+However, touched by Boota's sacrifice and humility, Zainab asks him if he is so poor that he cannot afford to give her two rotis a day.
+Boota Singh and Zainab then fall in love and get married.
 Boota's life transforms overnight.
 Then they have a baby girl.
-Boota Singh is pretty happy, matrimonially speaking; he is leading a pleasant life.
+Boota Singh is very happy in his marriage and enjoying life.